EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"Do we want to move the time derivate dispersive terms to LHS ?\"
+"Do we want to move the time derivate dispersive terms to LHS ?"

 DEFAULT

-\"no\"
+"no"